League Of Reston Artists

 If you would like to be added to our roster of AIPP artists/photographers, check out our AIPP page here to sign up!

 The Art in Public Places (AIPP) program continues to grow, and we’re pleased to welcome the Fairfax County North Government Center as a new exhibition venue.
+The Reston Regional Library has completed their renovations and LRA as secured space to display our artwork.
+Also, coming soon!
+The Reston YMCA will be available as a new venue—details to come!
 In addition to providing visibility and potential sales opportunities, AIPP is a way for our artists to give back—enhancing shared spaces and making art more accessible to the broader community.

 Photography by LRA Member and Board Advisor Jim Schlett.